 Definitely.
 There are a lot of companies that will pay to get their products tested.
 Now, unless they are asking for you to pay upfront or give banking information, there’s nothing you can lose trying some of these out.

-There’s a lot of ways to go about this.
+There are a lot of ways to go about this.
 There’s no one fits all approach.
 You can sign up in-person for product testing gigs in your area, or look online for product testing gigs, or you can become an influencer, and then companies will start reaching out to you with their products.

 There’s not one kind of product that you can say is popular, as it all depends on the company or brand you’re working for.
 But there are a couple of categories in which companies run tests, these categories include: